-As of 30 April 2018, 106 individual cases were pending in the United States against RJRT, Lorillard Tobacco and/or B&W (compared to 99 on 31 December 2017).
-This category of cases includes smoking and health cases alleging personal injuries caused by tobacco use or exposure brought by or on behalf of individual plaintiffs based on theories of negligence, strict liability, breach of express or implied warranty, and violations of state deceptive trade practices or consumer protection statutes.
+As of 31 December 2018, 111 individual cases were pending in the United States against RJRT, Lorillard Tobacco and/or B&W. This category of cases includes smoking and health cases alleging personal injuries caused by tobacco use or exposure brought by or on behalf of individual plaintiffs based on theories of negligence, strict liability, breach of express or implied warranty, and violations of state deceptive trade practices or consumer protection statutes.
 The plaintiffs seek to recover compensatory damages, attorneys' fees and costs, and punitive damages.
-The category does not include the Engle progeny cases, discussed above, or the West Virginia personal injury cases ("West Virginia IPIC") cases, Broin II cases, and Filter Cases, discussed below.
+The category does not include the West Virginia personal injury cases ("West Virginia IPIC") cases, Engle progeny cases, Broin II cases, and Filter Cases, discussed above and below.
 One of the individual cases is brought by or on behalf of an individual or his/her survivors alleging personal injury as a result of exposure to ETS.

-As at 30 April 2018, there were no pending West Virginia IPIC cases (compared to one on 31 December 2017).
-The West Virginia IPIC cases were a series of roughly 1,200 cases, filed in West Virginia beginning in 1999, asserting claims against PM USA, Lorillard Tobacco, RJRT, B&W and The American Tobacco Company.
+Out of the 111 individual smoking and health cases pending at 31 December 2018, five have received adverse verdicts in the court of first instance or on appeal, and the total amount of those verdicts is U.S.\$209.4 million (approximately £164.4 million).
+As at 31 December 2018, there was one pending West Virginia IPIC case (unchanged from 31 December 2017).
+The West Virginia IPIC cases are a series of roughly 1,200 cases, filed in West Virginia beginning in 1999, asserting claims against PM USA, Lorillard Tobacco, RJRT, B&W and The American Tobacco Company.
 These cases were brought in consolidated proceedings in West Virginia alleging personal injuries, where the first phase of the trial began on 15 April 2013 and on 15 May 2013 the jury returned a verdict for defendants on all but one of plaintiffs' claims (the verdict was affirmed on appeal).
 The one claim upon which plaintiffs prevailed was a limited failure to instruct claim covering a narrow window of time.
 Only 30 plaintiffs qualified to pursue that narrow claim.
-In 2017, those 30 plaintiffs agreed to resolve their claims for \$7,000 per case.
-25 of those 30 failure to instruct plaintiffs have dismissed their claims with prejudice, with an agreement that they will receive their \$7,000 payments if they submit a release within a one-year period.
-None of those 25 plaintiffs has yet submitted a release or received payment.
-The court was able to dismiss the claims of the remaining five failure to instruct plaintiffs with prejudice by 27 April 2018.
-In addition to the foregoing failure to instruct claims, various plaintiffs in 1999 and 2000 asserted claims against retailers and distributors (which have not been pursued in light of the result in the Phase I trial in defendants' favour), as well as smokeless, cigar, and roll-your-own claims against various defendants including RJRT, Lorillard, American Snuff Co., and B&W. After the first phase of the cigarette trial concluded, 41 smokeless plaintiffs were permitted to pursue their long dormant claims over defendants' objections.
-By 2017, those plaintiffs had agreed to dismiss their claims without prejudice with a right to refile within two years.
-The court opposed any dismissal without prejudice, observing that all dismissals should be with prejudice.
-The court ordered the 41 smokeless plaintiffs to appear in person at a hearing on 23 March 2018 to state whether they were willing to dismiss with prejudice or whether they intended to proceed with their claims.
-No smokeless plaintiff appeared in person at the 23 March 2018 hearing, and the court announced that all smokeless claims against RJRT, Lorillard, American Snuff Co., and B&W would be dismissed with prejudice.
-The court further ruled that all cigar claims would be dismissed with prejudice; that it was too late to resurrect roll-your-own claims; that all failure to instruct claims would be dismissed with prejudice (as noted, this is subject to the side agreement to pay \$7,000 per case upon presentation of a release); and that all IPIC litigation against the Non-Liggett defendants (including RJRT, Lorillard, B&W, and America Tobacco) is over.
-On 6 April 2018, the court entered an order bringing the IPIC litigation to an end against these defendants.
+In 2017, those 30 plaintiffs agreed to resolve their claims for U.S.\$7,000 (approximately £5,496) per case.
+All of those failure to instruct claims have been dismissed with prejudice, with the agreement that each plaintiff who submits a release within one year will receive the agreed payment of U.S.\$7,000 (approximately £5,496) from either PM USA or RJRT, as appropriate.
+Three of the 30 plaintiffs have submitted releases to date.
+In addition to the foregoing failure to instruct claims, various plaintiffs in 1999 and 2000 asserted claims against retailers and distributors (which have not been pursued in light of the result in the Phase I trial in defendants' favour), as well as smokeless claims against various defendants including RJRT, Lorillard, American Snuff Co. and B&W. In 2017, 41 plaintiffs were permitted to pursue their smokeless claims over defendants' objections.
+On 27 April 2018, the court dismissed the claims of those 41 plaintiffs with prejudice.
+In the final weeks of the case in the trial court, one plaintiff sought to pursue a roll-your-own claim that had long been dormant.
+The trial court denied that request and that one plaintiff appealed to the West Virginia Supreme Court on 8 May 2018.
+That appeal has been fully briefed and is awaiting decision.